scVENUS/PeekabooAV-Installer/README-postinstallation.md

 systemctl status peekaboo
 ```

-Use socat to connecto to peekaboo and expect the greeting
+Use socat to connect to peekaboo and expect the greeting
 ```
 su -s /bin/bash amavis
 socat STDIN UNIX-CONNECT:/var/run/peekaboo/peekaboo.sock
 ```

 At this point it's already possible to check files
-type the followin into the previous command to check the
+type the following into the previous command to check the
 file.

 `/var/lib/peekaboo/vboxmanage.conf`